 CARES Act Relief from Foreclosure: CARES Act § 4022 provides foreclosure relief for "federally-backed loans," which means loans (for 1–4 family properties) purchased, securitized, owned, insured, or guaranteed by Fannie Mae or Freddie Mac, or owned, insured, or guaranteed by FHA, VA, or USDA.
 See § 4022(a)(2).
 To determine if a mortgage loan is “federally-backed,” see “Determining If a Mortgage Loan is Federally Backed,” infra.
 About one-third of residential mortgages are not federally backed and thus not covered by the CARES Act.
 These homeowners (and tenants) will have to rely on future federal action or state orders, described at “State Limitations on Foreclosures and Evictions,” infra, or on voluntary actions by mortgage servicers.

 Under the CARES Act, a servicer of federally backed mortgage loan may not: initiate any judicial or nonjudicial foreclosure process, move for a foreclosure judgment, order a sale, or execute a foreclosure-related eviction or foreclosure sale.
-The provision lasts for not less than the sixty-day period beginning on March 18, 2020.
 This provision is not limited to borrowers with a COVID-19 related hardship.
 See § 4022(c)(2).

 Under the CARES Act, homeowners with federally backed mortgage loans affected by COVID-19 can request and obtain forbearance from mortgage payments for up to 180 days, and then request and obtain additional forbearance for up to another 180 days.
 During a period of forbearance, no fees, penalties, or interest shall accrue on the borrower’s account beyond the amounts scheduled or calculated as if the borrower made all contractual payments on time and in full under the terms of the mortgage contract.
 The covered period appears to be during the emergency or until December 31, 2020, whichever is earlier.
 See § 4022(b), (c)(1).